scikit-learn-contrib/hiclass/README.md

 predictions = classifier.predict(X_test)
 ```

 HiClass can also be adopted in scikit-learn pipelines, and fully supports sparse matrices as input.
-In order to demonstrate the use of both of these features, we will use the following small consumer complaints dataset:
+In order to demonstrate the use of both of these features, we will use the following consumer complaints dataset:

 ```python
 from hiclass import LocalClassifierPerParentNode